 The handsome and charismatic son of Canada’s most famous prime minister, Pierre Trudeau (1919-2000), Justin was long considered destined to follow in his father’s footsteps.
 Now prime minister himself, his supporters hope he will lead a government as consequential as his father’s.

 The final year of Trudeau’s first term was largely dominated by scandal, including allegations he had improperly tried to prevent the powerful Quebec construction company SNC-Lavalin from facing prosecution for corruption charges, and a bizarre revelation he had repeatedly worn “blackface” at costume parties as a young man.
-He was re-elected in October of 2019, but much of his earlier popularity had clearly faded — he was reduced to a minority government and won the smallest share of the popular vote of any prime minister in Canadian history.
-In 2021 he called an early election hoping to improve his standing in parliament, but the results were almost identical.
-His second and third terms have thus far been largely dominated by efforts to contain COVID-19 pandemic.
+He was re-elected in 2019 and 2021, but much of his earlier popularity had clearly faded — both times he only won a minority government and the smallest share of the popular vote of any prime minister in Canadian history.
+The COVID-19 pandemic dominated much of his second and third terms, but the ensuing economic fallout, especially high inflation, resulted in his popularity dwindling even further.
+Citing a desire to avoid fighting “internal battles” with a growing chorus of critics in his party, on January 6, 2025 he announced his intention to resign in the spring.